 Authorized emergency vehicle

 A motor vehicle belonging to a public utility corporation or operated by the Department of Transportation and designated as an emergency vehicle by the Department of Public Safety; a motor vehicle belonging to a fire department or a certified private vehicle belonging to a volunteer firefighter or a fire-fighting association, an ambulance; or a motor vehicle belonging to a federal, state, or local law enforcement agency.

-At Scholle Law we represent those injured by buses or other commercial vehicles.
-A “bus” is defined as motor vehicle that carries more than ten passengers, is used for the paid transportation of people.
-We also represent those injured by trucks, including semis and tractor trailers found across our roads and highways.
-Truck is defined as every motor vehicle designed, used or maintained primarily for the transportation of property.
+“Truck” is defined as every motor vehicle designed, used or maintained primarily for the transportation of property.
 Trucks are particularly dangerous in that their weight and center of gravity means they take longer to stop in case of an emergency.
 The harm and damage trucks can cause when they collide with smaller vehicles is very serious.
-We help those injured in truck accidents of all kinds.

 With the increase in pedestrian accidents, which cause serious and fatal injuries, we look at the definition of “crosswalk” which can be very important as we present our cases to the courts and / or to the defendant’s insurance carrier.
 A crosswalk is the part of a roadway at an intersection that is defined by lines from the sidewalks on opposite sides of the highway; or any portion of a roadway at an intersection or elsewhere distinctly indicated for pedestrian crossing by lines or other markings on the surface.
 Some pedestrian accidents occur in rural areas and in some cases, the pedestrian still has the right of way when there is no cross walk.